iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 ## Authorization

-On the first usage of a GDrive [DVC remote](/doc/command-reference/remote), for example when trying to `dvc push` for the first time after adding a GDrive remote, DVC will prompt you to visit a special Google authorization web page to generate.
+On the first usage of a GDrive [remote](/doc/command-reference/remote), for example when trying to `dvc push` for the first time after adding a GDrive remote, DVC will prompt you to visit a special Google authorization web page to generate.
 This will require you to sign into the corresponding Google account.